Jip-Hop/sedunlocksrv-pba/README.md

 ---

+## Console Network Recovery

+The physical console TUI includes a `Network` action.
+Use it when the PBA boots but the web or SSH interface is unreachable, such as after flashing an image with the wrong static address.

+The menu can change:
+- Network mode: `single` or `bond`
+- Managed interface list, or `auto` for detection
+- Addressing mode: DHCP or static IPv4
+- Static IPv4 address, netmask, gateway, and DNS servers

+The TUI validates the entered values before saving them.
+It writes only the network keys in `/etc/sedunlocksrv.conf` using shell-safe quoting, then applies the change by running `/usr/local/sbin/sedunlocksrv-net --configure` directly.
+No user-provided text is passed through a shell command line.

+Runtime TUI changes apply to the current PBA boot.
+Rebuild and reflash the PBA with corrected `build.conf` values if you need the change to survive another PBA reboot.

+---

 ## Boot Discovery

 The PBA automatically discovers your installed operating system's kernel and initrd files to boot after unlock.
 This works on all systems, including: